African Stock Exchanges

 6MO1YRYTD

-The current share price of KCB Group (KCB) is KES 67.50.
-KCB closed its last trading day (Friday, January 16, 2026) at 67.50 KES per share on the Nairobi Securities Exchange (NSE), recording a 0.4% gain over its previous closing price of 67.25 KES.
-KCB began the year with a share price of 65.75 KES and has since gained 2.66% on that price valuation, ranking it 29th on the NSE in terms of year-to-date performance.
-Shareholders can be optimistic about KCB knowing the stock has accrued 12% over the past four-week period—17th best on NSE.
+The current share price of KCB Group (KCB) is KES 67.25.
+KCB closed its last trading day (Friday, February 6, 2026) at 67.25 KES per share on the Nairobi Securities Exchange (NSE).
+KCB began the year with a share price of 65.75 KES and has since gained 2.28% on that price valuation, ranking it 33rd on the NSE in terms of year-to-date performance.

-KCB Group is the fifth most traded stock on the Nairobi Securities Exchange over the past three months (Oct 14, 2025 - Jan 16, 2026).
-KCB has traded a total volume of 109 million shares—in 15,987 deals—valued at KES 6.7 billion over the period, with an average of 1.73 million traded shares per session.
+KCB Group is the fourth most traded stock on the Nairobi Securities Exchange over the past three months (Nov 6, 2025 - Feb 6, 2026).
+KCB has traded a total volume of 123 million shares—in 17,104 deals—valued at KES 7.72 billion over the period, with an average of 1.95 million traded shares per session.
 A volume high of 17.4 million was achieved on December 19th, and a low of 76,442 on December 29th, for the same period.
 The table below details the last 10 trading days of activity of KCB on the Nairobi Securities Exchange.

 DateVolumeCloseChangeChange%